ronaldoussoren/py2app/doc/bundle-structure.rst

 Environment usage
 -----------------

-The stub exectables that py2app includes in the bundle will ignore the environment when configuring the python interpreter, which means settings like ``PYTHONPATH`` will not work.
+The stub executables that py2app includes in the bundle will ignore the environment when configuring the python interpreter, which means settings like ``PYTHONPATH`` will not work.
 This is also true for ``sys.executable`` in the bundle.